AmalRadwan/clinical_trial_matching_LLM_explanation/README.md

 ## Project Overview

-The project uses LLM-as-a-judge methods to analyze model rationales for clinical trial eligibility decisions. .
+The project uses LLM-as-a-judge approach to analyze model rationales for clinical trial eligibility decisions.
+This script evaluates incorrect model predictions from "Zero Matching Clinical Trial using LLM" n2c2 dataset and TrialGPT dataset.
+It uses the top K retrieved clinical note chunks as evidence and asks an OpenAI model to classify the reasoning errors in the model's rationales into one of pre-specified error categories.
+This allows the project to identify common gaps in model explanations and better understand why eligibility predictions fail.

 ## Repository Structure